LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 To compare the new entry it must be stored in the same format as served by the API.

-This process will also import the launch times and sonde types if they exist for the station and the user hasen't proposed any changes to them.
+This process will also import the launch times and sonde types if they exist for the station and the user hasn't proposed any changes to them.

 The two objects can then be compared relatively easy using a generic difference function.